Spider-Verse: Spider-Verse Team-Up

-On Earth-67, Peter Parker hears of two Spider-Men spotted in New York City: the Animated Spider-Man and Miles Morales.
-Peter attacks them, but stops when Miles convinces him they are from alternate dimensions.
-Spider-Man-67 agrees to join them, but only after they help find the recently escaped Noah Boddy.
-Noah and the Spider-Catchers (consisting of Electro, Green Goblin, Scorpion, and Vulture) attack and incapacitate the three Spider-Men.
-When Noah and the Spider-Catchers argue over who should get the privilege to kill the heroes, the three Spider-Men manage to trick the Spider-Catchers into attacking each other, and Miles is able to render Noah Boddy unconscious with his venom blast.
-After dropping off the villains with the police, Spider-Man-67 leaves for Earth-13 with the other Spider-Men.

-On Earth-21205, Verna and her Hounds Rhino and Scorpion arrive to hunt Hobgoblin (the identity of this world's Peter Parker) and attempt to drain his life force.
-Spider-Gwen is able help him.
-They are both shocked at first, since Spider-Gwen allowed her Peter to die and this Hobgoblin Parker is a vigilante after allowing Gwen to die.
-Soon the two are surrounded and Hobgoblin sacrifices himself to save Gwen and allow her to escape.
+On Earth-21205, Verna and her Hounds arrive to hunt Hobgoblin (the identity of this world's Peter Parker).
+Spider-Woman (Gwen Stacy) arrives to help him.
+Both shocked, since Spider-Gwen let her Peter die, while Hobgoblin Parker became a vigilante after letting his Gwen die.
+The two are surrounded and Hobgoblin sacrifices himself to save Gwen and allow her to escape.

 Karn comes to Earth-3123 to kill the spider-totem of this reality, where Aunt May was bitten by a radioactive spider and became Spider-Ma'am.
-May surrenders herself to keep her husband and nephew from harm.
-Karn is stopped by Spider-Girl, Spider-UK, Spider-Punk, Spider-Man: India, and Spider-Woman of Earth-807128.
+Karn is stopped by Spider-Girl, Spider-UK, Spider-Punk, Spider-Man: India, and Ashley Barton of Earth-807128.
 The Spiders, after revealing intimate details about his history, convince Karn to join them.
 The Spiders allow him to drain a non-lethal amount of life-force from each of them to satiate his hunger and Karn agrees to join them against the Inheritors.

-Back in an underground bunker of Earth-3145, Mayday Parker is fed up with waiting and wants to head for Earth-001 immediately.
-That world's Uncle Ben tells her that attacking rashly will only lead to her death and Benji's death.
-She angrily punches a wall, which allows in millions of radioactive spiders.
-Ben helps Mayday stop the spiders and patch the hole in the wall.
-She promises to wait for her revenge on Daemos.